-Communication systems are only directly coupled to consciousness systems.
-Communication cannot be directly influenced by human brains, hearts, kidneys, or any other physiological factors because consciousness acts a sort of filter between brains and communication.
+Communication systems (i.e., social systems) are only directly coupled to other communication systems and consciousness systems (minds).
+This means that communication cannot be directly influenced by human brains, hearts, kidneys, or any other physiological factors because consciousness acts as a filter between brains and communication.
+Nor are they directly influenced by matter.
 If communication had to take into consideration an unfiltered world, it could not sustain itself.
-Consciousness must reduce the potential complexity of the world, by limiting what can be heard or seen, etc., before communication can come into being as an autopoietic system.
+Consciousness must reduce the complexity of the world, by limiting what can be heard or seen, etc., before communication can come into being as an autopoietic system.
 A great deal must be excluded.
+Thus, humans don’t hear or smell everything a dog can hear or smell.
 Also, operations such as the transmission of nerve impulses happen too rapidly for communication to handle.

 are likely to lie in the temporality of the operations not only of the neurophysiological and conscious systems, but of communication systems.
 Always with an eye on their structural couplings, we must take a closer look at this temporal structure of autopoietic systems; for, although the world exists simultaneously for every system, brains, consciousness systems, and communication systems form differing sequences of events and thus operate at different speeds.
 What consciousness perceives as intensity is developed in the nervous system by a sequence of impulses.
 There are such time differences in the experience of volition and emotion, too.
 The consciousness has accordingly already been in action when communication produces events.
 The consciousness, we could say, interprets what has already happened in the brain as a decision, a feeling, or an insight.
 Communication actualizes and thus captures in consciousness what has already been decided.
 For its part, this peculiar belatedness in structural couplings remains unnoticed.
 It is interpreted as simultaneity.
 It is, as it were, translated into the assumption of a reality that exists independently of cognitive operations.
 The need to synchronize time to suit the requirements of the given system’s own autopoiesis thus explains the emergence of a world that is the way it is independently of cognition.
 Systems convert temporal relations into reality without specifically anticipating particular meaning forms.
-(The Theory of Society, vol 1, pp. 64-65)
+(Luhmann, The Theory of Society, vol 1, pp. 64-65)

-Luhmann goes in to write,
+Luhmann goes on to write,

 All operations in coupled systems are only events that are over as soon as they occur.
 They must therefore produce the difference from the environment through a sequence of matching operations.
 This requires memories specific to systems. . . .
 Every system therefore projects synchronization with other systems and similarity of other-referential matters into the world, although there are neither checks nor any meta-guarantees for agreement.
 (65)